Huawei worked on several surveillance systems promoted to identify ethnicity, documents show

 But others lay bare the divergent standards between China and Western nations in policing.

-Antoine Griezmann, a French soccer player who had promoted Huawei as a brand ambassador since 2017, announced on Thursday that he would terminate his partnership with the company following the “Uighur alarm” reports.
+Antoine Griezmann, a French soccer player who had promoted Huawei as a brand ambassador since 2017, announced Thursday that he would terminate his partnership with the company following the “Uighur alarm” reports.

 “I take this opportunity to invite Huawei to not just deny these accusations,” Griezmann said in an Instagram post to his more than 30 million followers, “but to take concrete actions as quickly as possible to condemn this mass repression, and to use its influence to contribute to the respect of human and women’s rights in society.”

 Griezmann, 29, is one of soccer’s most popular players, scoring four goals in the 2018 World Cup tournament as part of France’s victorious national team.
-He joined the Barcelona soccer team last year in a deal worth roughly $145 million, the fourth-most expensive soccer transfer in history.
+He joined the Barcelona soccer team last year in a deal worth roughly $145 million, the fourth-most-expensive soccer transfer in history.

-Like fellow soccer champion Lionel Messi, who Huawei brought on as another sponsor earlier this year, Griezmann has starred in glossy commercials promoting Huawei’s smartphones to a European audience.
+Like fellow soccer champion Lionel Messi, whom Huawei brought on as another sponsor earlier this year, Griezmann has starred in glossy commercials promoting Huawei’s smartphones to a European audience.

 The financial terms of Griezmann’s Huawei endorsement have not been disclosed.
 Through a representative, Griezmann declined further comment.

 Huawei told The Post this week that the “Uighur alarm” report was “simply a test” and that the system had not seen real-world application.
-The 2018 document was signed by representatives from Huawei and the Chinese facial recognition developer Megvii, whose officials said the system was not designed to target ethnic groups.
+The 2018 document was signed by representatives from Huawei and the Chinese facial recognition developer Megvii, whose system, officials said, was not designed to target ethnic groups.
 It was removed from Huawei’s website shortly after IPVM and The Post asked the companies for more details.

-In another company statement, the company said it was investigating the test and invited Griezmann to meet personally.
+In another statement, the company said it was investigating the test and invited Griezmann to meet personally.
 Huawei also said the test report had been approved by a Huawei subcontractor, which the company called a “mistake.”

-A number of the Huawei partners’ systems found on the website mention the capability to track individuals’ ethnicity.
-One system — developed by Huawei and a Chinese government contractor for aerial photography, Beijing Xingtiandi Information Technology Co. — is touted as being able to visualize the identifying details of out-of-town visitors to a city on a 3-D map, including their name, gender, ID number, type of residency permit and ethnicity, according to a marketing presentation from the companies found online.
+A number of Huawei partners’ systems found on the website mention the capability to track individuals’ ethnicity.
+One system — developed by Huawei and a Chinese government contractor for aerial photography, Beijing Xintiandi Information Technology — is touted as being able to visualize the identifying details of out-of-town visitors to a city on a 3-D map, including their name, gender, ID number, type of residency permit and ethnicity, according to a marketing presentation from the companies found online.

-Marketing materials for products co-developed by Huawei with Deepglint, Bresee and Maiyuesoft also mention ethnicity identification or search features.
+Marketing materials for products co-developed by Huawei with DeepGlint, Bresee and Maiyuesoft also mention ethnicity identification or search features.
 The three companies did not respond to requests for comment.

 Jerome Cohen, a veteran China human rights legal expert, said racial profiling and discrimination are prevalent in China.
 The country’s government is “engaging in racial profiling on a massive scale,” he said.

-Another presentation for a facial recognition system, co-developed by Huawei and the artificial intelligence start-up SenseTime, said that it could be used to “suppress illegal petitioning.”
+Another presentation for a facial recognition system, co-developed by Huawei and the artificial-intelligence start-up SenseTime, said that it could be used to “suppress illegal petitioning.”
 “Petitioning,” or shangfang in Chinese, is a process by which individuals can seek redress from the central government for wrongs committed by local officials.

 Chinese who attempt shangfang are often intercepted and jailed by local officials who don’t want complaints going outward, Cohen said.